 Jalapeño Popper Dip

-- 12 ounces cream cheese room temperature
+- 8 ounces cream cheese room temperature

-- ¾ cup cottage cheese
+- 8 ounces cottage cheese

-- 1 cup cheddar cheese shredded
+- 4 ounces cheddar cheese shredded

-- ¾ cup Parmesan cheese shredded, divided
+- 3 ounces Parmesan cheese shredded, divided

-- 4 ounce can sliced pickled jalapeños drained
+- 4 ounces sliced pickled jalapeños drained

 - 1 fresh jalapeño seeded and diced

-- ¼ cup bread crumbs skip for gluten-free or use gluten-free bread crumbs
+- ¼ cup bread crumbs

 - Combine the bread crumbs with the remaining ¼ cup Parmesan cheese.
 Sprinkle on top of the jalapeño mixture.